TGrochowski87/training-ground/notes.md

 They would run around just like in first phase of the option above, but if they see me, they get a new input and get points for shooting me.
 I may be behind 3 walls: left, top and right

+# Other

+It may be a good idea to remove input neurons indicating wall detection.
+They are the only detectable entities beside Player, so this should a binary situation.